adigitalife/yourls-case-insensitive/README.md

 #Case Insensitive YOURLS
 Makes YOURLS case insensitive

+####IMPORTANT: This plugin does NOT work with YOURLS version 1.9.1 or later.
+Instead, try this one: https://github.com/seandrickson/YOURLS-Case-Insensitive

 ####Example use cases:

 1. Users create short links with mixed cases (ex.
 ShrtLnk) and then they forget or someone makes a mistake (ex. shrtLnk).
 This plugin allows users to make such mistakes (ex.
 ShrtLnk, shrtLnk, Shrtlnk, shrtlnk, etc. all work the same).